Vato Arveladze

 Vakhtang "Vato" Arveladze (ვატო არველაძე; born 4 March 1998) is a Georgian footballer who plays as an attacking midfielder for the Georgian club Telavi.

 Club career

 In May 2018, Arveladze joined Polish club Korona Kielce from Locomotivi Tbilisi, signing a two-year contract lasting until 2020, with an option of extending for another year.
-He made his professional debut for Korona in the Ekstraklasa on 28 July 2018, coming on as a substitute for Elhadji Pape Diaw in the 70th minute of the home match against Legia Warsaw, which finished as a 1–2 loss.
+He made his professional debut for Korona in the Ekstraklasa on 28 July 2018, coming on as a substitute for Djibril Diaw in the 70th minute of the home match against Legia Warsaw, which finished as a 2–1 loss.

 Neftçi

 On 8 August 2022, Neftçi announced the signing of Arveladze to a one-year contract, with the option of a second, from Fatih Karagümrük.
-On 22 June 2023, Arveladze left Neftçi.
+On 22 June 2023, he left Neftçi.

 Dinamo Tbilisi

 On 16 August 2023, Arveladze signed for Dinamo Tbilisi until the end of the 2023 season.

-On 8 January 2024, Dinamo Tbilisi announced that Arveladze had left the club following the expiration of his contract.
+On 8 January 2024, Dinamo Tbilisi announced that he had left the club following the expiration of his contract.